 Rufus Morgan Trail is a 4.9 mile lightly trafficked loop trail located near Franklin, North Carolina that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 HIGHLIGHTS 60 Ft.
 Cascading waterfall Well worn path with a 2 creek crossings via footbridge Wildflowers are abundant in Mid to late April Flame Azalea, Mountain Laurel and Rhododendron from late May through late July Trail is blue-blazed Suitable for all ages We recommend the Rufus Morgan Trail to the entire family, including "Fido."
 We suggest that you come in mid to late April through early May for the best chance to see the floor of the forest covered with wildflowers.
 If you have dogs, please keep them on a leash and the two stream crossings will give them a chance to hydrate during the trek.
 Come in late May- July (at this elevation) to enjoy the multitude of blooming Rhododendrons, Flame Azeleas and Mountain Laruel.
 The entire right hand side of the falls are lined with Rhododendron.
 The last time I came was in late August and the blooming season had already passed.
 We recommend this trail because it is a great activity for the entire family.
 This trail is also sutiable for senior citizens that still get regular exercise.
 The trail is Blue Blazed and is well maintained.
 The falls are beautiful and the sounds of cascading water by the creek are both relaxing and rejuvenating to sit and listen to.
 This is a loop trail but you can simply hike to the falls and return the same way you came if you like.
 Either way leads back to the small parking area where you started.
 Make a day out of it and see the nearby "Wayah Bald Lookout Tower" and have a nice picnic packed to enjoy at the tables found at the top.